lolawin3/lolawin_github_actions_practice/README.md

 # github_actions_practice
-repo to practice CI/CD with github actions
+A repo to explore automation with github actions and enhance productivity and code quality